-- The MSS was available 24/7, without any interruption. - The MSS performed its regular tasks without delay: helpdesk activities, monitoring of the applications and data providers and Contingency Plan related. - MSS supported Member States and followed up their implementation of the SafeSeaNet version 3 release. - MSS maintained the reference lists and coordinated the update of two new versions of the UNECE list of location codes (LOCODEs) employed by the maritime applications. - The MSS verified and reported on the consistency and quality of data provided by Member States to SafeSeaNet.
-In parallel, the MSS supported Contracting Governments of the EU LRIT Data Centre regarding the integration of relevant ship data as well as monitoring the associated ship reporting requirements. - The MSS phased out the manual checks of the completeness and quality of CleanSeaNet images/deliverables, which is now
+Planned output 2015 Actual output 2015 1.
+Maritime Monitoring Services to be provided on a 24/7 basis including: The MSS was available 24/7, without any interruption.
+Monitoring availability and performance of EMSA maritime systems The MSS performed its regular tasks without delay: helpdesk activities, monitoring of the Ensuring continuity of dataflow by data providers applications and data providers and Contingency Plan related.
+Verifying and reporting on quality of data in systems MSS supported Member States and followed up their implementation of the SafeSeaNet Maintaining ship watch reference lists (banned ships, single hull tankers, location codes, version 3 release.
+MSS maintained the reference lists and reference ship identifiers, Member State contacts or responsible authorities) coordinated the update of two new versions of the UNECE list of location codes (LOCODEs) Ensuring timely and appropriate operational and technical helpdesk to the Commission employed by the maritime applications.The MSS verified and reported on the and Member State users of the maritime information systems (SafeSeaNet, CleanSeaNet, LRIT, IMDatE) consistency and quality of data provided by Member States to SafeSeaNet.
+In parallel, the MSS supported Contracting Governments of Implementing a survey assessing user perception of MSS services the EU LRIT Data Centre regarding the integration of relevant ship data as well as Refining procedures to maximise efficiency in relation to pending requests monitoring the associated ship reporting requirements.
+2. In the event of maritime emergencies, the MSS will: The MSS phased out the manual checks of Act as single point of contact the completeness and quality of CleanSeaNet Provide reporting to EMSA and the images/deliverables, which is now

-- Commission on maritime accidents of EU interest in accordance with the EMSA contingency plan - If appropriate, initiate the procedure of mobilising EMSA operational services in accordance with pre-defined procedures. - automatized. - The MSS assisted in developing and revising application monitoring procedures for various releases and new services (FRONTEX, SAFEMED, etc.) as well as undertaking the associated monitoring of their performance and availability. - The MSS survey was carried out in June 2015 with satisfactory results. - The MSS was available at all times in case of emergency.
+Commission on maritime accidents of EU interest in accordance with the EMSA contingency plan If appropriate, initiate the procedure of mobilising EMSA operational services in accordance with pre-defined procedures. automatized.
+The MSS assisted in developing and revising application monitoring procedures for various releases and new services (FRONTEX, SAFEMED, etc.) as well as undertaking the associated monitoring of their performance and availability.
+The MSS survey was carried out in June 2015 with satisfactory results.
+2. The MSS was available at all times in case of emergency.
 Fifteen 'Maritime Emergency Reports' and their corresponding updates were produced for EMSA and the Commission regarding incidents of EU interest.
 EMSA services were requested for five incidents.

-Output Indicators Output Indicators Result 2015 Maritime Support Services available average time in hours for feedback or resolution of issues relating to emergencies, incidents in maritime applications or urgent helpdesk requests <2h 0h:16 min 24/7 average time in hours for feedback or resolution of issues relating to non-urgent helpdesk requests or scheduled interventions <8h 0h:27 min MSS Data Quality Reports reporting on the SafeSeaNet implementation and data quality (overall and per Member State) 20 Reports 25
+Output Indicators utput Indicators Target 2015 Maritime Support Services available average time in hours for feedback or resolution of issues relating to emergencies, incidents in maritime applications or urgent helpdesk requests <2h 0h:16 min 24/7 average time in hours for feedback or resolution of issues relating to non-urgent helpdesk requests or scheduled interventions <8h 0h:27 min MSS Data Quality Reports reporting on the SafeSeaNet implementation and data quality (overall and per Member State) 20 Reports 25